aosabook/500lines/contingent/chapter.rst

 .. * Another step back: note that our API hides the data structures
 ..
 COMPLETELY!
 We could change to a stupid Node class and Edge class
 ..   any time we wanted, because only task IDs pass our API border.

-..
-There's probably more great points we can make about Python and our
-.. wonderful API, but those are the ones that come to mind right now that I
-.. wanted to get down before I forgot them. :)

 How could we represent such a graph in Contingent?
 Neither the core Python language nor the standard library